godotengine/godot-website/collections/_article/introducing-reverse-z.md

 ### Operations in clip space

 The above depth buffer operations are an example of the types of operations users might do in clip space.
 Ultimately, most operations should not be done in clip space as it is a non-linear space (i.e. relative distances will change depending on the camera's distance to the object).
-We recommend that, if you are doing operations in clip space (like in the above example) you switch to doing those operations in view space instead.
+We recommend that, if you are doing operations in clip space (like in the above example), you switch to doing those operations in view space instead.
 If you know what you are doing and insist on continuing your operations in clip space then:

 1. I'm sorry we broke your shader